-Ratified in the wake of the Civil War, the third section of the Fourteenth Amendment disqualifies from holding any state or federal office those who, "having previously taken an oath . . . to support the Constitution of the United States," then "engaged in insurrection or rebellion against the same, or g[ave] aid or comfort to enemies thereof."
+Ratified in the wake of the Civil War, Section 3 of the Fourteenth Amendment disqualifies from holding any state or federal office those who, "having previously taken an oath . . . to support the Constitution of the United States," then "engaged in insurrection or rebellion against the same, or g[ave] aid or comfort to enemies thereof."
 U.S. Const. amend.
 XIV, § 3.

-In the immediate aftermath of the Confederate rebellion, the Fourteenth Amendment's Framers saw this provision as essential to "securing key results of the Civil War in the Constitution" and ensuring that the formerly disloyal states would elect representatives who would "respect equality of rights."
-Eric Foner, The Second
+In the aftermath of the Confederate rebellion, the Fourteenth Amendment's Framers saw this provision as essential to "securing key results of the Civil War in the Constitution" and ensuring that the formerly disloyal states would elect representatives who would "respect equality of rights."
+Eric Foner, The Second Founding 84-89 (2019).
+As one proponent of Section 3 put it, the new provision would require "the citizens of the States lately in rebellion" to "raise up a different class of politicians."
+Cong.
+Globe, 39th Cong., 1st Sess.
+App.
+228 (1866) (Rep. DeFrees).